-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

 18. FINANCIAL INSTRUMENTS (cont'd)

 Liquidity risk (cont'd)

 The Company uses activity-based costing to cost its products and services, which assists it in monitoring cash flow requirements and optimizing its cash return on investments.
 Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 90 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.